-- 89. (1) Any person who receives a compliance notice in terms of section 87 may object to the notice by making written representations to the Municipality, which must be received within 10 calendar days of the date of notification. - (2) After consideration of any objections or representations made in terms of subsection (1) and any other relevant information, the Municipality - - (a) may suspend, confirm, vary or withdraw the compliance notice or any part of the compliance notice; and - (b) must specify the period within which the person to whom the compliance notice is addressed must comply with any part of the compliance notice that is confirmed or varied.
+- 89. (1) Any person who receives a compliance notice in terms of section 87 may object to the notice by making written representations to the Municipality within 30 days of the date of notification. - (2) After consideration of any objections or representations made in terms of subsection (1) and any other relevant information, the Municipality- - (a) may suspend, confirm, vary or withdraw the compliance notice or any part of the compliance notice; and - (b) must specify the period within which the person to whom the compliance notice is addressed must comply with any part of the compliance notice that is confirmed or varied.

-Failure to comply with a Compliance Notice
+Failure to comply with compliance notice

-- 90. If a person fails to comply with a compliance notice, the Municipality may - - (a) lay a criminal charge against the person; - (b) apply to a competent court, including a magistrate's court for an order - - (i) restraining that person from continuing the unlawful utilisation of the land; - (ii) directing that person to, without the payment of compensation- - (aa) demolish, remove or alter any building, structure or work unlawfully erected or constructed; or - (bb) rehabilitate the land concerned; - (c) in the case of a consent use or temporary departure, withdraw the approval granted and l or take any of the other steps contemplated in section 88(1)(g).
+- 90. If a person fails to comply with a compliance notice, the Municipality may- - (a) lay a criminal charge against the person; - (b) apply to the court for an order- - (i) restraining that person from continuing the unlawful utilisation of the land: - (ii) directing that person to, without the payment of compensation- - (aa) demolish, remove or alter any building, structure or work unlawfully erected or constructed; or - (bb) rehabilitate the land concerned: - (c) in the case of a consent use or temporary departure, withdraw the approval granted and take any of the other steps contemplated in section 88(1)(g).

-Compliance Certificates
+Compliance certificates

-- 91. (1) An authorised official who is satisfied that the owner or occupier of any land or premises has complied with a compliance notice may issue a certificate, in the manner and form determined by the Municipality, to confirm the compliance. - (2) The authorised official must submit a report to the Municipality regarding his or her findings contemplated in subsection (1) and the issuing of a compliance certificate.
+- 91. (1) An authorised employee who is satisfied that the owner or occupier of any land or premises has complied with a compliance notice may issue a certificate, in the manner and form determined by the Municipality, to confirm the compliance. - (2) The authorised employee must submit a report to the Municipality regarding his or her findings contemplated in subsection (1) and the issuing of a compliance certificate.